frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

     "current_maxquant_run_mqpar":"/path/to/mqpar.xml",
 ```

+Then you need to generate the mzml from the raw file:

 ```bash
 module load singularity/3.1
 # if bruker, directly use set_up_rescue, if orbitrap, use set_up first and only do set_up_rescue to check and rescue